thekloudwiz/terraform-aws-devsecops-soc2/act-setup.md

 ## Configuration

-1. I've created a `.actrc` file in your `.github` directory with basic configuration.
-2. Update the secret values in `.actrc` with your actual tokens and values.
+1. Update the secret values in `.github/act-secrets.env` with your actual tokens and values.
-3. I've also created a simple test workflow in `.github/workflows/act-test.yml`.
+2. Use the provided helper scripts to run Act:
+   - Windows: `run-act.ps1`
+   - Linux/Mac: `run-act.sh` (make it executable with `chmod +x run-act.sh`)

 ## Docker Requirements